 1: A Hammock Tent

-Hammocks provide an ideal space for solo relaxing.
-The novelty of swinging gently amongst the trees in your own, cozy cocoon is a feeling that’s hard to beat.
+Hammocks provide an ideal space for solo relaxation.
+The novelty of swinging gently amongst the trees in your own cozy cocoon is a feeling that’s hard to beat.
 Hammock tents are great for sleeping in at night but are also excellent for lounging in during the day.
 We recommend choosing a hammock that comes with a canopy or waterproof cover.
 Choosing a waterproof hammock will mean that even if you choose not to sleep in it, you can still rest assured knowing you’ll have a perfectly dry spot to lounge in the next day.
 This hammock tent comes with a mosquito net, rainfly, and compartments for your phone and other belongings.
 Check out our list of the best camping hammocks to find a great list of options.

 2: A Privacy Tent

 If you’re solo camping, you may be feeling a bit more vulnerable than usual, so any gadget that makes you feel less so is a must, right?
-Enter the popup privacy tent – a nifty little gadget that will give you the privacy you need to dress, shower and use the toilet.
+Enter the popup privacy tent – a nifty little gadget that will give you the privacy you need to dress, shower, and use the toilet.
 This is the perfect gadget for solo campers using campsites or camping in close proximity to other campers, it’s also great if you want to enjoy a ‘real’ shower (as opposed to the baby wipe kind) without worrying if passersby may catch you while changing.

 3: Garmin InReach Explorer+

 The Garmin InReach is a satellite communication device ideal for off-grid explorers.
 It allows users to send and receive messages, track and share their location and even alert a 24/7 rescue and monitoring center in the event of an emergency, all without a mobile signal.
-When it comes to safety this is one piece of solo camping gear we highly recommend you have.
+When it comes to safety, this is one piece of solo camping gear we highly recommend you have.

 4: A Portable Safe

 One downside to solo camping is that leaving your tent always means leaving it unattended.
-This usually leaves you with one of two options: either take a risk and leave your valuables inside or, fill your pockets with all your precious belongings each time you take a midnight trip to the loo!
+This usually leaves you with one of two options: either take a risk and leave your valuables inside or fill your pockets with all your precious belongings each time you take a midnight trip to the loo!
 We don’t know about you, but neither of these options sounds very appealing.
 The solution?
 A portable safe.
 While more of a deterrent than a super-secure safekeeping spot, this disguised safe will give you peace of mind whenever you need to be away from your tent momentarily.

 5: A Waterproof, Rechargeable Headlamp